 "Hattori?"
 Ran asked as Conan ran out the door, "how did you make him that forthcoming?"

 "Oh?
 It's okay if I give 'im chocolate, right?" the Osakan asked in a quiet whisper and made the detective's guardian nod, "thanks."
-Before she'd even gotten to ask a new question the detective had closed the door and she blinked in confusion before she opened it again, seeing Hattori lift up Conan and place him on his shoulders.
+Before she'd even gotten to ask a new question, the detective had closed the door and she blinked in confusion before she opened it again, seeing Hattori lift Conan and place him on his shoulders.
 Ran smiled happily as she saw the child smile and run a hand through the dark-skinned detective's hair.
 She closed the door and suddenly remembered why she'd gone back to the living room; she needed to tell Hattori to bring Conan back before dinner.

 She pulled out her phone and then called, hearing the detective answer.

 "Hey, I just forgot to ask if you could bring Conan back before dinner.
 He's been refusing to do his homework so I was going to watch so that it actually gets finished this time."

 "Eh?
 Neechan?
 Ya' must've called tha wrong number," Hattori laughed, "I'm not even in Tokyo."